hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ---
 layout: "docs"
-page_title: "Creating and Configuring Certificates"
+page_title: "Creating and Configuring TLS Certificates"
 sidebar_current: "docs-guides-creating-certificates"
 description: |-
   Learn how to create certificates for Consul.